 Christopher Benson:

 I’m not wild about color theory.
 I like to say that Josef Albers worked out a marvelous formula for putting horrible colors together and then justifying them intellectually.
-I have a pretty curious and engaged intellect, but I tend to leave it at the door when I pick up the brush, and I generally admire those artists who did or do the same.
+That’s an exaggeration of course; there are people who work that way and do wonderful things.
+But I just don’t think of art in scientific terms like that.
+Yes, there are rules of chemistry you have to learn, and color has its own set of rules that it’s useful to know.
+But I’m more intuitive than scientific and I generally admire those artists who work the same way.

 Don’t get me wrong: color is very important to me, as is tonality, though I do tend to use color more than value to create depth and space in my pictures.
 But the colors I use grow directly from one another as I paint, in a sort of call and response process.
 I rarely map anything out ahead of time, though I did make elaborate preliminary studies for many of my earlier architectural and figurative paintings.